pnp/sp-dev-fx-webparts/samples/react-save-to-onedrive-app-personal-folder/webpart/README.md

 ## Summary

-This is a very simple Spfx webpart which presents how to use your own Spfx library in your solution.
-The webpart uses two methods from Spfx manage-data library to get and save data in user application's personal folder in OneDrive.
+This is a very simple SPFx webpart which presents how to use your own SPFx library in your solution.
+The webpart uses two methods from SPFx manage-data library to get and save data in user application's personal folder in OneDrive.

 ![image](../assets/in-sharepoint.png)
 webpart added to sharepoint page